This is a collaborative content post

 Your latest post on Twitter introduces your followers to your new kitten, Felix.
 You took a selfie with the kitten half asleep on your lap, for the occasion.

-On Facebook, you launch into a written rant against your neighbors who play music very loud until the middle of the night.
+On Facebook, you launch into a written rant against your neighbours who play music very loud until the middle of the night.

 Now you’re preparing your next post for Twitter.
 You’re going to share the latest blog article you’ve written to promote your work, proudly using a photo taken during last year’s Halloween party as your profile picture.